Ksennija/travel-blog/README.md

 Launches the test runner in the interactive watch mode.

-# Main projict features
+# Main project features

 The frontend part has component AppRoot that uses React-router-dom and renders the component Sidebar with the list of the countries on the left side of the page.
-For the right side there are three different options depending on routing: WelcomePanel - some introduction page, CountryPanel - the details of the country and EditPanel.
+On the right side there are three different options depending on routing: WelcomePanel - some introduction page, CountryPanel - the details of the country and EditPanel.

 For styling I used Module CSS.